JavaScript IndexedDB

 What is indexedDB

-IndexedDB is a large-scale object store built into the browser.
+IndexedDB is a large-scale object store built into the web browser.

 The values can be any JavaScript type including boolean, number, string, undefined, null, date, object, array, regex, blob, and files.